Psychedelic Therapy 6

 Frustration increases because my ego is being questioned and challenged.
 It wants to stay fixed in specific ways.
 The information overload overwhelming my brain makes it harder to concentrate on anything.

 After a few rounds of my ego and personality duking it out, the two voices shut up, and the group dynamic mellows out.
 The only two voices I can hear are the two Shipibo healers singing captivating icaros.
-I’m captivated by their shamanic chants in Panoan, regardless of not understanding the language.
+I’m thrilled by their shamanic chants in Panoan, regardless of not understanding the language.

 I can’t stop smiling; my smile is frozen.
 I’m overjoyed with happiness, chuckling and giggling a few times.
+I turn to the right of my mattress, snuggling underneath the covers, smiling youthfully and cheerfully from this ayahuasca event.

 I’m back inside my room in bed, feeling bloated with gut pain.
 I constantly toss and turn, fidgety and extremely cold, while many thoughts sprint through my head.